Bitlocker-1 picoCTF 2025 Solution

 A BitLocker-encrypted drive image uses a weak password.
 Extract the BitLocker hashes, crack them with a wordlist, then mount the unlocked volume to read flag.txt.

-Crack the resulting hash with wordlist attacks (rockyou.txt suffices).
+Crack the resulting hash with hashcat mode 22100 against rockyou.txt.

-Use dislocker to mount the disk with the recovered password, then mount the decrypted filesystem to read flag.txt.
+Use dislocker to mount the disk with the recovered password, then loop-mount the decrypted file to read flag.txt.

 sudo mount -o loop /mnt/dd_image/dislocker-file /mnt/bitlocker_data